jerhon/honlsoft-v2/blog/2023/2023-04-07-git-branching-branch-by-abstraction.md

 ---
-date: "2023-04-05"
+date: "2023-04-07"
 title: "GIT Branching: Branch by Abstraction"
 tags: ["GIT", "Branching"]
 type: "blog"
-description: "A quick synopsis of how to incorporate longer running changes in a trunk based branch strategy."
+description: "A quick synopsis of branching by abstraction."
 ---

 Many branching strategies work to split up work into smaller pieces that are regularly integrated into a mainline branch.